walking holiday

 After 5 miles walking you will reach the Queen College Arms pub in Pamber End, a good stopping point for coffee or lunch.

-The route then continues following the old Roman Road passing the former Priory in Monk Sherborne, the outskirts of Basingstoke and winding its way to the scenic village of Dummer with its many picture postcard thatch cottages.
+The route then passes the former Priory in Monk Sherborne and heads around Basingstoke along the old Roman road, before winding its way to the scenic village of Dummer with its many picture postcard thatch cottages.

 Accommodation